sjfoz1019/307backend/README.md

 7. Fields of JSON content for POST and PUT calls are assumed to be strings, booleans, ints, or doubles without further documentation where obvious by their name or intent.
 In nonobvious cases, the docs give the type explicitly.
 8. All fields listed for a POST are required by default unless the description says otherwise.
 Required fields may not be passed as null or "".
 Doing so has the same outcome as if the field were entirely missing.
 9. Excess length of string fields in POST/PUT calls results in 400 error with badValue tag.
-10. All dates are stored in epoch seconds.
+10. All dates are sent as epoch seconds.
 11. Non JSON parseable bodies result in 500 error.
 12. ID assignment will be handled by the backend.